Rear Ported Speaker Placement (Guide)

 Now some might say well placing the speaker too close to a wall might introduce some reflections and could directly influence the way the speaker sounds — and that’s definitely true.

-For the maximum distance I would say 4 feet but the ideal I’ve found is about 1 ¹/² to 2 feet.
+From my experience and what I’ve found from testing many speakers over the years is the maximum distance I would say is 4 feet but the ideal I’ve found is about 1 ¹/² to 2 feet from the wall.

 The reason has to do with room boundaries and how the sound interacts in the room.

-If the speaker is too far from the wall, then it can’t benefit from any of the potential reinforcement speakers often receive when placed near a surface.
+When placed too close obviously that’ll negatively impact sound quality but when too far from the wall, then it can’t benefit from any of the potential reinforcement speakers often receive when placed near a surface.

 I’ve found that speakers can gain a lot of depth and oomph just from placing it closer to a wall and can make it feel more authoritative in volume.